Jean-Étienne Liotard: Pastel works

+Art theorist

+In the later part of his life he wrote the Traité des Principes et règles de la Peinture (Treatise on the Principles and Rules of Painting) (1681) in which he sets out his views on the art of painting.

-In his treatise Liotard mentions the importance of l’élimination des touches, in order to provide a realistic imitation of nature.
-The invisibility of brushstrokes could be achieved more easily by the use of pastel instead of oil paint.
+In his treatise Liotard mentions the importance of l’élimination des touches (elimination of the brushstrokes) in order to provide a realistic imitation of nature.
+He argued that this objective could be achieved more easily by the use of pastel instead of oil paint.
 It is thus unquestionable that Liotard chose the pastel medium because of its ability to imitate nature, which he found the most important aspect of painting.
-For the same reason, Diderot mentions that pastel is the best medium for portraiture in his Dictionnaire Raisonné of 1751, when the popularity of pastel as an artistic medium was at its peak.
+Not long before at a time when pastel as an artistic medium was at the peak of its popularity, Diderot had stated in his Dictionnaire Raisonné (1751) that pastel is the best medium for portraiture.

 The proportions of pastel result in a particularly dry material that affords intense and vibrant colours, which Liotard valued working with.
-“For its beauty, vivacity, freshness and lightness of palette,” Liotard wrote, “pastel painting is more beautiful than any other kind of painting.”
+"For its beauty, vivacity, freshness and lightness of palette," Liotard wrote, "pastel painting is more beautiful than any other kind of painting."
 Liotard is known for pressing pastel quite forcefully onto the paper to create extra brilliance in order to exaggerate these qualities.
 This peculiar technique and desire for luminosity is what set him apart from other artists working with pastel and makes his works unique.

-Support and fixatives
+Support and fixatives for the pastel works

-Liotard mostly used vellum, a surface made from the skin of calves, goats and lambs, for his pastel works as it retains the brilliance of the pigment best.
+As a support for his pastel works, Liotard mostly used vellum, a surface made from the skin of calves, goats and lambs which optimally retains the brilliance of the pigment.
 He often prepared his support with fish glue and wine, mixed with fine pumice dust.
 In the eighteenth century pastel was often supported by coloured paper, especially blue thick paper was popular as it enhanced the brilliance of pastel.
 According to Gombaud and Sauvage, Liotard also often used blue paper when working on a paper support.

-The vast majority of pastels that survive from the eighteenth-century were not fixed.
+The vast majority of pastels that survive from the eighteenth century were not fixed.
 The powdery pigment is applied dry, which makes it quite brittle.
 This allows the pigment to easily detach from its surface, but also makes it more sensitive to moisture and stains.
 This factor complicates the conservation of pastel works.